nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Use case resumes at step 2.

-**Use case: Export address book**
+#### Import/Export CSV UseCases

+**UC19: Export CSV File**

 **MSS**

 1. User requests to export address book as file for ContaX
-2. ContaX saves a CSV file to the disk according to the format requested by the user
+2. ContaX saves a CSV file to the disk at `data/addressbook.csv`

    Use case ends.

-**Extensions**

-* 1a.
-User requests to export address book as file for Google Contacts

-  Use case resumes at step 2.

-* 1b.
-User requests to export address book as file for Microsoft Outlook

-  Use case resumes at step 2.

-**Use Case: Import CSV file**
+**UC20: Import CSV file**

 **MSS**

-1. User requests to import a CSV file
+1. User requests to import a CSV file from a specified file path
-2. User selects the CSV file to import
-3. ContactX imports the given CSV file
+2. ContactX imports the contacts from given CSV file

     Use case ends.

 **Extensions**

+* 1a.
+User enters custom column definitions
+    * Use case resumes at step 2<br>&nbsp;

 * 2a.
 Invalid CSV file selected
     * 2a1.
-ContaX shows an error message indicating that the CSV file selected is invalid.
+ContaX shows an error message indicating that the CSV file selected is invalid.<br>&nbsp;

-    * Use case ends.
+    * Use case ends.<br>&nbsp;

 **Use case: User requests to perform a batch command**